-- WCH&LF holds programs and tours throughout the year aimed primarily at local residents to educate them about Washington County's historic treasures.
-Programs in recent years have included historic farms and their support buildings, one-room schoolhouses, log structures, churches, river towns, local women of note, the Underground Railroad and most recently the National Road.
-This information, in photo, script and artifacts, is displayed at the John White House during the annual fair in August.
+- WCH&LF holds programs, workshops and tours to educate our members and public about Washington County's historic structures.
+Programs have included farms and their support buildings, historic districts, one-room schoolhouses, log structures, churches, river towns, local women of note, history of the African American community, Underground Railroad, National Road and the history of agriculture in our region, and most recently hands-on restoration workshops with do-it-yourself instructions.

-- H&L offers free services to assist property owners who seek advice or recommendations on preserving/restoring their historic structures.
-Workshops on restoration topics, including windows and doors, roof repair, masonry work, as well as how to research a property's history are held periodically as needed.
+- The Landmarks Foundation offers free services to property owners who seek advice or recommendations on preserving/restoring their historic structures.
+Periodic workshops are held on restoration topics, including windows and doors, roof repair, masonry work, proper cleaning and appropriate painting, as well as research on identifying a property's history and early ownership.

-- At our headquarters, the John White House, at the county fairgrounds, are housed our records from the multi-year Survey of Historic Structures; the Charlotte Lane Memorial Library, a collection of books, maps and other printed material for public use upon request and our own research.
+- The 1806 stone John White farmhouse on the county fairgrounds, has served as WCH&LF headquarters since the late 1990s.
+It contains displays of historic topics, and the Charlotte Lane Memorial Library, housing records from the multi-year Survey of Historic Structures, and a collection of books, maps and printed material for public use upon request and our organization's research.
 The library is named for our co-founder who served for numerous years as director of Washington-Greene Tourism Agency.

 Primary Revenue Sources